Jeneen Frei Njootli

 An artistic practice never develops in isolation, but is entwined with and strengthened by the voices of many others.
 In recognition of this, while at the same time acknowledging that a community’s knowledge always exceeds that which can be encapsulated in written form, the artist and curatorial team, in partnership with Simon Fraser University, have assembled a library to accompany the exhibition.
 It is hoped that these books, which span subjects from Gwich’in language to poetry to feminist theory, might offer numerous different entry points into the work of Jeneen Frei Njootli, and create a space for study, reflection and discussion.

-A publication accompanying this exhibition, with commissioned texts by renowned Sto:lo writer Lee Maracle and emergent Cree poet and writer Billy-Ray Belcourt, winner of the 2018 Griffin Poetry Prize, will be launched on Sunday, September 16, 2018 at 4:30pm.
+A publication accompanying this exhibition, with commissioned texts by renowned Sto:lo writer Lee Maracle and emergent Cree poet and writer Billy-Ray Belcourt, winner of the 2018 Griffin Poetry Prize, will be launched in Fall 2018.

 Presenting Sponsor: The Audain Foundation

 We gratefully acknowledge the generous support of the Audain Foundation, Jane Irwin and Ross Hill, Nada Vuksic and Macaulay & Co.
 Fine Art towards the publication.